parasuramivln/PDC-support-web/software-docs/docs/abaqus/index.md

     **The script above works for running Abaqus only on a single node containing 128 cores.
 Contact PDC support if you need to run on more than one node.
 You might be asked for proof of scaling for more than 128 cores.**

+The Abaqus GUI can be launched throgh an interactive session using Thinlinc or X11 forwarding, using the command `abaqus cae -mesa`, after loading the `abaqus` (and `PDC`) module.

+!!! note

+    Please note that launching the GUI for abaqus can take a few minutes (sometimesas long as 7-12 minutes), and therefore, it is recommended not to run simulations through the GUI.
+The GUI can instead be used for quick visualization of results, etc. To run the simulation cases, please follow  the batch job submission procedure described above